Thursday, October 14, 2010

 What is the answer?
 What can we do and encourage others to do?

-Second: Talk to breeders about slowing down or stopping their breeding programs for now.
 Talk to backyard breeders who just "want a little colt/filly" about how that one foal impacts over-population.
 Talk to them about the real cost of a foal when you consider training for years on end to have a horse that actually has a purpose and ask them to consider how you can adopt a horse already undersaddle from a rescue for free or for very little money.

-Third: Our rescues need to change how they are handling the horses they take in and try to save.
-I speak on this out of experience.
+Our rescues need to change how they are handling the horses they take in and try to save.
+I speak on this out of a bit of experience.
 As long as rescues sink the majority of their funds into saving very elderly, severely injured and very unsound horses and holding multiple pasture pet horses that can never hope to have much chance at a home, the horses that just need some weight, a bit of training or a bit of care to be suitable to a home will never have a real chance.

 I wish ALL horses could be saved.
 I wish that none had to face the terror of a trailer trek to a slaughter factory anywhere.
 I wish all could be rehabilitated or retired to a life of pasture ornaments for life if they could not be.
-That isn't realistic.
-It isn't going to happen.

-I am not recommending not saving a horse that has almost no chance of survival.
+I am not recommending we stop saving a horse that has almost no chance of survival.
 I am saying that by saving that horse, the real answer might be to save this type of horse by ending his pain and giving him peace.
 I learned this with our rescue, Phoenix.
 She should have been put down when we brought her in.
 With the money that was put into her care, I could have saved 3-4 horses that really had a chance and could have went on to find good homes.
 There are 3 or 4 horses out there that will not make it BECAUSE I had to sink so much into saving a hopeless case.
-Those 3 or 4 will never be pulled from craigslist or a kill pen because I could not bring them in with my hopeless case.
+Those 3 or 4 will never be pulled from craigslist or a kill pen because I could not bring them in with my hopeless case here.

-No rescue can sustain permanent equine resident after permanent equine resident coming in and never leaving.
+Few organizations can sustain permanent equine resident after permanent equine resident coming in and never leaving.
 Is that fair to all the horses that could be adopted that must be turned away because they are full of horses that can never be adopted?

 The funds that these type of horses require would allow so many more horses with more minor issues to receive enough food, vet care and training to become horses with something to offer potential adopters.